Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

    * Navigate To Settings/Additional settings/Developer options, enable USB Debugging"

-Upon completion of the settings changes required for installing Masgisk and acess to the device over USB its now possible to remotly install the apk file following the below commands.
+Upon completion of the settings changes required for installing Masgisk and access to the device over USB.
+Its now possible to remotly install the apk file following the below commands.